What is it?

 How is it used?

-Biomethane can be compressed or liquified just like standard methane and used in natural gas trucks.
+Biomethane can be compressed or liquified just like naturally-occurring methane and used in gas trucks.

 Isn’t methane a very potent greenhouse gas?

-Yes, but at no stage in the supply chain will we release methane to atmosphere.
-Rather than venting it and causing GHG emissions, we put it back into our gas storage facility and redistribute it for use in truck fleets.
+Yes, but Gasrec has a no-venting policy meaning the release of methane to atmosphere is prohibited.
+Therefore at no stage in the supply chain will we release methane to atmosphere.
+Rather than venting, which causes GHG emissions, we put it back into our gas storage facility and redistribute it for use in truck fleets.

 Biomethane is likely to play a vital part in the fuel mix over the next few decades as governments and businesses seek to decarbonise fleets to slow global warming.
-Biomethane can be carbon neutral fuel meaning by using it businesses can reduce their fleets’ carbon emissions to zero.
+Biomethane can be a carbon-neutral fuel meaning by using it businesses can reduce their fleets’ carbon emissions to zero.

 The air quality of many UK cities is also at dangerous levels.
 As biomethane (and normal methane) are such clean fuels they’re perfect for use in urban and suburban environments.
 Already moves have been made to tighten regulations on diesel vehicles, such as Clean Air Zones, Low Emission Zones and charging zones like London’s congestion charging zone, and regulations are only expected to get tigher on diesel engines.

 Can’t we just use electric trucks to achieve the same benefits?